 Animals were a huge part of my youth.
-There were horses, stray dogs, and barn cats, all of whom needed regular attention.
-That extra-circular pampering was in addition to the care garnered up our own cats, dogs, small rodents, birds, and once, a raccoon we were rehabilitating.
-In the hundreds of little ponds and creeks in our area (Michigan IS the great lake state, after all), we hunted for salamanders, toads, and crayfish.
-We had no fear of these creatures, only awe, of the natural world.
+There were horses, stray dogs, and barn cats were everywhere.
+In the hundreds of little ponds and creeks in our area, we hunted for salamanders, toads, and crayfish.
+We had no fear of these creatures, only awe of the natural world.

 I received my B.A. in Art Education and Sculpture from Colorado State University.
 I taught elementary, junior high, and high school Art for 8 years before leaving to pursue an advanced degree.
 I earned an M.A. in Art Education and Painting/Printmaking from Rhode Island School of Design (RISD), which was of the most amazing experiences of my life.
-I've taught the visual arts to PK-graduate students and have created art, including illustrations, paintings, and prints, for more than 20 years.
+I've taught the visual arts to PK-graduate students and have created art, including illustrations, paintings, and prints, for more than 25 years.

 Right now, I am working on my first two books.
-The first is a is a middle grade novel about a feisty, imaginative fifth grader attempting to navigate an insensitive world, which will have fun spot illustrations done in pen and ink.
+The first is a is a middle grade novel about a feisty, imaginative fifth grader attempting to navigate an insensitive world, which will have fun spot illustrations done in pen and ink and watercolor.
 I have outlined 5 additional books that will be part of that series.
 The second is a picture book of outrageous poems entitled Recipe for a Hairy Chest.
 It will have full color ink, watercolor, and collage illustrations .